Estimating the size of a hidden finite set: large-sample behavior of estimators: Abstract

-\citet{chen2016estimating} investigated the behavior of $\wh N$ with finite-sample as well as with large $n$, but did not specify the relationship between $\wh N$ and $n$.
+\citet{chen2016estimating} investigated the behavior of $\wh N$ with finite-sample as well as with large $n$, but did not specify the relationship between $N$ and $n$ under the asymptotic setting.
 In our setting, the finite-population regime is $n\rightarrow N$ with $N$ fixed.
 The infill regime is that $n, N$ are fixed and the sampling procedure is infinitely repeated.
-The outfill asymptotic regime is that $n_t, N_t\rightarrow\infty$ with $n_t/N_t\rightarrow c\in (0,1)$. \begin{theorem} Under the finite-population regime, $\wh N$ converges to $N$.
+The outfill asymptotic regime is that $n_t, N_t\rightarrow\infty$ with $n_t/N_t\rightarrow c\in (0,1)$.
+Then we have the following theorem for the asymptotic properties of $\wh N$.

+\begin{theorem} Under the finite-population regime, $\wh N$ converges to $N$.
 Under infill asymptotics, $\wh N$ is always positively biased conditioning on $|E_s|>0$ \citep{chen2016estimating}, and is hence inconsistent.
 Under outfill asymptotics, $\wh N$ is asymptotically normal with bias $(1-c)/c$ and variance $O(1)$. \end{theorem}